medialab/hyphe/hyphe_text_indexation/test/test_scenario.md

+[x] create a test corpus, remove it if exists
-# crawl medialab website from home depth 2
+[x] crawl medialab website from statpages depth 0

-# add Webentity creation rule on equipe
+[x] add Webentity creation rule on equipe

-# test updates are waiting while crawl run
+[x] test updates are waiting while crawl run

-# once crawl finished, wait for updates to be processed

-# compare number of pages in index and in traph by web entity
+[x] once crawl finished, wait for updates to be processed [x] compare number of pages in index and in traph by web entity [x] create one web entity as child and check number of pages in parent and new child

-# merge one web entity in parent
+[ ] merge one web entity in parent

-# test if web entity disapear from index & number of pages of parent web entity
+[ ] test if web entity disapear from index & number of pages of parent web entity

+[ ] weird case number 999 : est ce possible qu'une web-entité fille de X soit créée par un crawl d'une autre web entité Y ?
+Si oui on a un problème.

-# test query ouestware
+[ ] test query ouestware

-# test query ?
+[ ] test query ?

+[ ] test multicorpus adding wikipedia ?

+[ ] test reset script ?